-Look at the photo to the right.
+Look at the photo above.
 Could you imagine carrying your canoe like that while also trying to control a dog?

 We attempted a short portage while with Rufus over a damn.
 Even though the distance we had to travel with the canoe was short (less than a kilometre) I grossly underestimated how difficult it would be to carry a canoe uphill and through the woods while also holding Rufus on his leash.

 If your canoe route will require you to do some portaging, be honest with yourself and seriously contemplate whether your dog is well trained enough to handle such an excursion.
 Unless your dog is extremely well trained and you're a highly experienced canoeist who's portaged before, it isn't advisable to take your dog with you for a portage trip.